(Last Revision 10/16/2017)

-Article XIII: Membership Authority to Rescind Actions Taken by the Board or Address Member Concerns
+Article XIX: Membership Authority to Rescind Actions Taken by the Board or Address Member Concerns

 A petition containing signatures (or their electronic equivalent) from 10% of the Full Members of The Academy is required to hold a referendum on any matter of interest to The Academy.
 The referendum will be put to a vote of the Full Members of The Academy.

 Dissolution of the Academy or a substantial change to the mission must be voted on by the entire membership.
 A two-thirds affirmative vote of those voting is required to pass such a resolution; at least 20% of the membership must vote for the ballot to be valid.